 How to make Imli Chutney:

 - Boil 1 cup water and soak tamarind for 20 mins.
-After 20 mins mash the tamarind nicely with your finger tips or a spoon and then strain it through a sieve.
-Press tamarind pulp with the help of a spoon while straining to get the most out of it.
+After 20 mins mash the tamarind nicely with your finger tips or a spoon.
+Now strain it through a sieve, pressing tamarind pulp with the help of a spoon while straining to get the most out of it.
 Keep aside

-- Add 1 cup water and bring it to a boil, cook on a low flame for 4-5 mins.
+- Add 1 cup water and bring it to a boil, cook on a low flame for about 10 mins.
 Turn off the flame and let it cool down

 - Your Imli Chutney is ready.
-Transfer it to an air-tight container and store it in the refrigerator.
-It’ll remain good for about a month.
+Transfer it to an air-tight container and store it in the refrigerator, it’ll remain good for up-to 2 months.